-Coral die-offs, because of bleaching events, is one example of the relationship between the corals and fishes.
+Coral die-offs, because of bleaching events, are one example of the relationship between corals and fish.
 Indeed, the reefs are the fishes’ habitats.
 Because of the bleaching event in Papua New Guinea, 75% of the fishes that live on the reefs died.
-Furthermore, several fish species become extinct.
+Furthermore, several fish species have become extinct.

 These examples will provide us all with a clue of what might happen in the future.
 Unfortunately, coral reefs begin to disappear because of the increasing acidity of the ocean.